ksihja/datasciencecoursera/GettingAndCleaningData/README.md

 * Download [Human Activity Recognition Using Smartphones Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) (HARUS for short later in text).

-* Read all files that are needed for Step 1 of assignment: "Merges the training and the test sets to create one data set" .
+* Step 1 ("Merges the training and the test sets to create one data set"):
+Read all files that are needed for this step.

-Needed files in this step are UCI HAR Dataset/train/X_train.txt,  UCI HAR Dataset/train/y_train.txt,  UCI HAR Dataset/train/subject_train.txt,  UCI HAR Dataset/test/X_test.txt,  UCI HAR Dataset/test/y_test.txt and UCI HAR Dataset/test/subject_test.txt.
+Files needed areUCI HAR Dataset/train/X_train.txt,  UCI HAR Dataset/train/y_train.txt,  UCI HAR Dataset/train/subject_train.txt,  UCI HAR Dataset/test/X_test.txt,  UCI HAR Dataset/test/y_test.txt and UCI HAR Dataset/test/subject_test.txt.

 Training files containing subject ids, activity ids and measures of feature vectors are then combined into one data.frame.
 Every training data file has 7352 rows so these can be attached together with cbind().